 Have you ever opened the fridge or pantry to stand there and say, “We have nothing to eat!”

 Or even better, you get to the end of the month to see how much you’ve spent on food and you wonder how in the world your number got so high?

 That’s because we’re buying food (obviously), but we’re not being strategic about it.

-If we want to be able to afford real food on a budget, we have to be intentional with our money and the things we put in our carts – in every store we shop at, with every trip we make.
+If we want to be able to afford real food on a budget, we have to be intentional with our money and the things we put in our carts – in every store, or farmer’s market, we shop at, with every trip we make.

 4. Consider how much food you already have.